kulttuuri/HipchatNotifications/README.md

 # Hipchat MediaWiki

-This is a extension for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) that sends notifications into [HipChat](https://www.hipchat.com/) channel.
+This is a extension for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) that sends notifications of actions in your Wiki like editing, adding or removing a page into [HipChat](https://www.hipchat.com/) channel.

 ![Screenshot](http://i.imgur.com/cIINiBm.jpg)